stvex/homepage-1/README.md

 * 📱 Fully responsive and mobile-ready
 * 🔄 Easy to customize and scale

-## 💬 Support
+## 💬 Contact

-For questions or support, contact the [Aniq UI team](https://www.aniq-ui.com/#contact).
+For questions or inquiries, contact STVEX:
+- Email: contact@stvex.com
+- Phone: 1 343 321 3334

 ---

-Created by [Aniq UI](https://www.aniq-ui.com) — Premium Next.js Templates for modern web apps.

----
+© 2025 STVEX.
+All rights reserved.